JoseCanela/Traffic-Sign-Detection/README.md

 ## Dependencies
 * **Darknet** is a wrapper around the YOLOv3 Convolutional Neural Network algorithm.
 More specifically, it is an open source neural network framework written in C and CUDA.
 It is fast, easy to install, and supports CPU and GPU computation.
-  * We used this link for [Darknet implementation instructions](https://github.com/AlexeyAB/darknet/blob/master/README.md#yolo-v3-in-other-frameworks).
+  * We used the following link for [Darknet implementation instructions](https://github.com/AlexeyAB/darknet/blob/master/README.md#yolo-v3-in-other-frameworks).
 When we read through the README.md file, we click on bullet point (6) in order to learn how to train our model to detect custom objects.
     * For addition details: https://pjreddie.com/darknet/yolo/

 ## Authors